-The program includes 8 core LL.M. courses, 2 optional courses, and a LL.M. thesis.
+The program includes 8 core LL.M. courses, 1 optional course, and a LL.M. thesis.

 The LL.M. is structured on the European credit system.
-Each course (compulsory and elective) enables the students to earn 5 credits, for a total of 50 credits.
-The remaining 10 credits are earned with the Master’s thesis.
+Each course (compulsory and elective) is worth 5 credits, for a total of 45 credits.
+The remaining 15 credits are earned by writing and defending a Master’s thesis.

 The 8 Core LL.M.
 Courses are reserved for the LL.M. students.
 They provide the primary teaching load, covering the main areas of international business law.
-The students will benefit from a small class size, close relations with the ULB teaching staff and group camaraderie amongst the LL.M. students.
+The students will benefit from small class sizes, close relations with the ULB teaching staff and group camaraderie amongst the LL.M. students.

-The 2 Optional Courses may be selected from any of the courses that are taught in the law faculty of ULB.
-Either in English or in French, including courses from the Institute of European Studies.
-The LL.M. students can capitalize on the truly remarkable curricular and methodological diversity offered at ULB.
+The 1 Optional Course may be selected from any of the courses that are offered in the law faculty of ULB (in English or in French) and courses from the Institute of European Studies.
+LL.M. students can capitalize on the truly remarkable curricular and methodological diversity offered at ULB.

 The LL.M.
 Thesis involves the preparation of a written work on a topic of international business law of the student’s own choosing, under the one-to-one supervision of a member of the teaching staff.